Generic selectors

 Teams are asked to consult with their local and international coaches for guidance.
 KT grant applications are accepted year-round and undergo the same peer-review process as other MR grants.

-The findings from the MR project must have been published in a peer-review journal.
+• The findings from the MR project must have been published in a peer-review journal or as a research report.
+Include a copy of the report or publication with the application.

-(Contact MicroResearch if you have any questions about the application process, what KT grants can be used for, or if you meet eligibility criteria.)
+Contact MicroResearch for a copy of the KT Grant Application form or if you have any questions about the application process, what KT grants can be used for, or if you meet eligibility criteria.

 Improving health care outcomes with innovative community based research